 Why buy a FSBO property and why use ColumbiaGorgeFSBO.com?

-This website provides one central location to search for properties offered by owners who are not using a real estate agent.
+This website is a marketing service which provides one central location to search for FSBO properties offered by owners who are not using a real estate agent.
 Pictures and details are abundant so your home search can be narrowed significantly, even before you begin your tour of potential properties.
 Don’t search for property on someone else’s schedule (the real estate agent’s schedule) – this site allows you to search on your schedule.

 One of the most important reasons to look for a FSBO property is to avoid a real estate agent’s commission.
 If a seller doesn’t have to pay a lofty commission, many are more eager to negotiate on price and may price their property more reasonably initially.

 You can cut out the middle man and deal directly with the seller.
-Ask any and all questions you want to ask about the state of the house, the community, schools and local information.
-Then negotiate directly with the seller, which could save time and can get the sale moving much more quickly.
+Negotiate directly with the seller, which could save time and can get the sale moving much more quickly.

 Are you considering purchasing a FSBO property?